HenryXiloj/spring-boot-security-saml2.0-keycloak/README.md

 📘 Full tutorial with screenshots and explanations:
 👉 [Single Sign-On with SAML 2.0, Spring Boot and Keycloak](https://jarmx.blogspot.com/2022/09/single-sign-on-with-saml-20-spring-boot.html)

-📆 Source Code:
+📦 Source Code:
 👉 [GitHub Repository](https://github.com/HenryXiloj/spring-boot-security-saml2.0-keycloak)

 ---

 ## 📄 License

-MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.